Do you want to spend a year traveling the world

-Then StoryRunners SOS Team internship is just for you!
+Then the StoryRunners SOS Internship is for you!

 About the SOS Internship

-During a StoryRunners one-year SOS internship, you are part of a team that travels the world to conduct three-week School of Storying (SOS) workshops.
-You coach local speakers to develop 42 Bible stories in their own heart language.
+During a StoryRunners one- or two-year SOS internship, you are part of a team that travels the world to conduct School of Storying (SOS) workshops.
+You teach local believers in unreached oral people groups to develop 40 Bible stories in their own heart language and to launch communities of multiplying disciples among their own people.
 Immediately, these same speakers unleash the life-changing message of God’s love and forgiveness in Jesus Christ as they tell these stories in a ministry of evangelism, discipleship, and church planting.

-The traditional one-year SOS internship begins August 1 and ends July 31*.
-If you are accepted, StoryRunners provides you with a personal coach to help you develop your funding during the spring and summer before your internship begins.
+There are two options for the one-year SOS internship: beginning August 1 and ending July 31, or beginning January 1 and ending December 31.
+If you are accepted, StoryRunners provides you with a personal coach to help you develop your funding during the months before your internship begins.
 Never raised money before?
 No problem!
 You will have all the materials, training, and personal coaching you need to succeed.
+In August, you dive into an intensive one-month training program in Orlando, Florida to prepare you for your first SOS project.
+During your internship, you participate in SOS workshops in multiple worldwide locations, and you may even lead an SOS training team.

 Ready to apply?
 Apply Now